AN-M-M/AN-M-M.github.io/_posts/2019-10-21-Week-1-Principles-And-Practices.md

 **Day 3 - 21 October 2019 (Monday), 1:40pm**

-After having reviewed wikifactory and inventables, both seemed similar to instructables, with a focus on showcasing and explaining project-specific work.
+After having reviewed [wikifactory](https://wikifactory.com/) and [inventables](https://www.inventables.com/), both seemed similar to [instructables](https://www.instructables.com/), with a focus on showcasing and explaining project-specific work.
 While they seem suitable for a final project, to document my day-to-day work here at Skill-Ed, github seems more appropriate.
 Also, most members at Skill-Ed community seem to be working and documenting on github, so it seems like an appropriate tool to learn and use as a part of this programme.

-Since I was not familiar with github, I reached out to Richard for help, and he shared the link to a tutorial.
-You can find the tutorial here.
+Since I was not familiar with github, I reached out to Richard for help, and he shared the link to a [tutorial on setting up a website on github](http://jmcglone.com/guides/github-pages/).
 This guide has a detailed step-by-step guide on how to set up a personal website on github.

-I used this to set up my [personal page](https://an-m-m.github.io/)
+I used this tutorial to set up my [personal page](https://an-m-m.github.io/)

 ![website landing page](/images/landingpage.png)